Suffering has to stop.

 The Bible presents the same God that nature reveals.
 Historical, Bible-based Christianity is a coherent, evidence-based belief system.
 However, today’s mainstream Christian theology lacks coherence in at least four points.
 These points stem from a belief that is based, not on scripture, but on a lie that the devil told Eve in the garden of Eden: “You surely will not die!“

 This lie entered into the mythologies of Egypt, Babylon, and India.
 It found its way into Greek philosophy.
 From there, it entered mainstream Christian theology, where it has remained for over 1,500 years.
-Here’s how the lie about us (“You surely will not die“) shows up in theology — and is at odds with biblical teaching:

 The Bible exposes the devil’s lie and is coherent in each of these points.
 This is a focus of much of my work.
-For more on these subtopics, follow the links below.